 Blog By Nikki Alvin-Smith with Lisa Steele

 A few years ago I went to visit a chestnut gelding I’d sold to a nearby trainer.
 As I entered the center aisle barn I was greeted by the amusing vision of a chicken perched on the poll of his beautifully chiseled head.
 The horse, named Casablanca, was quite content with his barn buddy’s location, and both chestnut colored chicken and chestnut colored horse looked in my direction and offered their individual vocal greetings.
-So, are chickens and horses barn animals that can live together?
+So, are chicken coops in barn stalls a good idea?
 The answer is a resounding YES!

 “We used to raise horses and our coop was attached to our barn, our chickens free ranged in the horse pasture.
 There are lots of benefits.
 The chickens will make quick work of piles of horse manure, picking out any seeds that are left undigested and also eating fly larvae.
 We saw far fewer flies around the stable once we got chickens.
 Chickens and horses can companionably share living space.
 Our horses were very careful not to step on our chicken accidentally, even as the chickens clustered under the feed bins at feeding time!” explained Lisa.